medusa-network/documentation/docs/developers/contracts/medusa.md

 A placeholder value for the `bytes _link` parameter referenced below must be included when submitting ciphertext to the Oracles on Hyperspace and Arbitrum Goerli.

-You can use `bytes(0)` as a suitable value.
+You can use `bytes("")` as a suitable value.
 This parameter will be removed in the next deployment of the EncryptionOracle contracts.

 :::